-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Travis: “All Mine”, but it wouldn’t make the B-sides of a greatest hits record.
 I was hoping for a glimpse of Kanye before The Life of Pablo.

-Speaking of, where does Ye fit and/or rank in the Kanye discography?
+Speaking of, where does ye fit and/or rank in the Kanye discography?

 Travis: At the bottom.
 His other work is tough to compete with.